raspberrypi/style-guide/style-guide.md

     - Writing a description of the destination page to use as the link text, capitalised as if it's part of the sentence.
 For example: 'You can [update your Raspberry Pi software](https://www.raspberrypi.com/documentation/computers/os.html).'
     - **[Preferred]** Front loading a hyperlink with information about what the user can expect if they open it.
 For example: 'For more information, see [Raspberry Pi OS](https://www.raspberrypi.com/documentation/computers/os.html).'

-If using the preferred example style, introduce the link and then hyperlink the actual name of the webpage.
-Use the original capitalisation of the linked webpage.
+If using the preferred example style, introduce the link and then hyperlink the actual name of the web page.
+Use the original capitalisation of the linked web page.

 ## Word list